-Big electricity consumers in Serbia expecting new market framework24.
-December 2012. / News Serbia Energy
+Big electricity consumers in Serbia expecting new market framework, News Serbia Energy

 The Energy Agency has not determined all market rules yet, so that large consumers cannot choose their suppliers of electricity.

 Pursuant to the Energy Law, the large customers, factories, companies, heating plants, which consume a lot of electricity in their operational processes, shall be entitled to choose their suppliers of kilowatt-hours in a free market аs of 1st January 2013.
 However, due to a lack of bylaws, which are mandatory for all electricity market participants, the industry is likely to continue to buy energy exclusively from EPS, even in the period following the New Year holiday.
 Except that this public enterprise will not sell them electricity at controlled, but at higher, market prices.

 In order to ensure a regular electricity supply, the large consumers, including 27 companies (“Azotara Pancevo”, “Lafarge”, “Zelezara Smederevo”, “Valjaonica bakra”…), should conclude an agreement with suppliers by the end of the year.
 This is impossible for the moment, because, although the New Year is coming in two weeks, the Energy Agency hasn’t adopted the final version of the proposed market rules (market code)— which was confirmed by the well-informed source of “Politika”.